 In ensuring operations, redundancy is the key.
 By hosting your eCommerce site on the cloud, you already have the backing and technical expertise of your infrastructure provider.
 At UpCloud, every operationally critical component is configured on the principle of N+1 to eliminate all single points of failure.
 However, you can further build upon this by configuring your cloud servers with high availability in mind.

 One of the best ways of improving the redundancy of your website is configuring a load balancer to evenly distribute your traffic across multiple backend servers.
 Yet a load balancer alone would still leave a single point of failure.
 This is where a floating IP comes in.
 Floating IPs are transferable addresses which allow you to create redundancy even at the load balancer level.
 In case of a failure on one load balancer, a floating IP can direct all traffic to a backup without any downtime or loss of business.

 Gaining the customers’ trust is a large step towards earning their business and one of the best ways to do so is security.
 Make sure your SSL certificates are up to date or even configure them to be automatically renewed using the free certificates from Let’s Encrypt.

 Page load times also outside seasonal sales can be very important and even affect your ranking in search results.
 Discoverability in organic search is already difficult in highly contested search terms, so don’t waste the efforts you’ve put into search engine optimisation by having your site rank low due to performance issues.

-Check out our use case on eCommerce optimisation
+Check out a case study on how to optimise eCommerce

 - Read how Magento’s Global Elite Partner Vaimo, one of the world’s most respected experts in digital commerce, benefited from migrating to UpCloud resulting in a faster time to market with the performance that is required with large eCommerce systems.